 The Technical Group exempted Well W375 November 6, 2013 for project make-up water in order to make this project feasible.

 Installation of the irrigation system for this project occurred in the Winter of 2013-2014.
-As of April 2014, implementation of this project by LADWP is complete and the parcel is ready for planting by the lessee.
+As of April 2014, implementation of this project by LADWP is complete.
+The parcel has been planted and is being irrigated by the lessee.

-Mitigation Plan Required/Status: In

-Implemented.
-Both projects will be seeded by the lessee in Spring 2014.
+Required/Status: Implemented.
+Both projects will be seeded by the lessee in

+Spring 2014.